FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Commitment

-This refers to a customer's agreement to purchase or use a specific quantity or level of a service over a defined period.
-The customer commits to a minimum usage or spending threshold.
+A customer's agreement to consume a specific quantity of a service or resource over a defined period, usually also creating a financial commitment throughout the entirety of the commitment period.
+Some commitments also hold Providers to certain assurance levels of resource availability.

 ## Commitment-Based Discount